Learning that Fuses Data, Technology and Delivery

 The final capstone is a culminating project that utilizes a set of skills that demonstrate maturity and professionalism in terms of strategic thinking in healthcare informed by an understanding of data, technology, new models of care delivery, and value-based payment.

-This course explores the current and potential impacts of new, emerging and rapidly evolving technologies on organizations and their operations across a range of industries and sectors.
-Topics include project design, data collection and data storage, as well as legal and privacy issues.
+This course explores the current and potential impacts of new, emerging, and rapidly evolving technologies on organizations and their operations, across a range of industries and sectors.
+Topics include project design, data collection, and data storage as well as legal and privacy issues.
+Students will gain hands-on experience with techniques for gathering and analyzing information including audio, video, and text capture; media analytics; mapping and data visualization; mobile data collection systems; and more.
+In addition to tools and best practices, participants will examine challenges and opportunities for designing projects that implement current and emerging technologies to ensure success.

-Explore professional ethics and leadership to maximize organizational and personal success across a wide range of disciplines and fields.
-Learn about ethical issues involved in working with clients and donors, professional correspondence, and managing monitoring and evaluation functions.
+This course explores professional ethics and leadership to maximize organizational and personal success across a wide range of disciplines and fields.
+Participants will learn about ethical issues involved in working with clients and donors, professional correspondence, and managing monitoring and evaluation functions.
+These topics will be approached within a framework of organizational leadership theories and current trends.
+No prerequisites.

-This course provides the skills needed to collaborate with global partners and widespread teams and to effectively communicate with clients, internal and external customers, and members of the project team.
+This course provides students with the skills needed to collaborate with global partners and widespread teams and to effectively communicate with clients, including large and small corporations, internal and external customers, and members of the project team.
+Drawing on real-world case studies, students will learn how to prepare and document project correspondence, how to master the art of persuasion, and how to satisfy clients despite budgetary and methodological restrictions.
+No prerequisites.